TheEconomist/the-economist-war-fire-model/README.md

 This model was first published on February 24th, 2023, one year after the war began.

-## Authors
+## Acknowledgements

-This model has been constructed by [Sondre Ulvund Solstad](https://twitter.com/sondreus). *The Economist* gratefully acknowledge input from Daniel Arribas-Bel and Francisco Rowe of the University of Liverpool on the construction of training features, and helpful discussion about modelling approach.
+*The Economist* gratefully acknowledge input from Daniel Arribas-Bel and Francisco Rowe of the University of Liverpool on the construction of training features, and helpful discussion about modelling approach.

-If you have any suggestions, please email [sondresolstad@economist.com](mailto:sondresolstad@economist.com) or open an issue.
+If you have any suggestions or questions, please email [sondresolstad@economist.com](mailto:sondresolstad@economist.com) or open a ticket.

 ## Licence